-(Students must be formally admitted to Phase II, the clinical phase of the Respiratory Therapy 3, 4, 5, 6, 7, 8, 11, and 15.
+(Students must be formally admitted to Phase II, the clinical phase of the Respiratory Therapy program which includes Respiratory Therapy 3, 4, 5, 6, 7, 8, 11, 15, and 23.
 Consult the Health Science Department for details.)
-For more information on the RT Program Application Process and Phase II requirements see pages 77-79.
+For more information on the RT Program Application Process and Phase II requirements see pages 79-81.